app-sre/gabi/test/INTEGRATION-SETUP.md

 This document explains how the integration tests have been adapted to work with deployed services in a Kubernetes cluster.

+## Mock Splunk Server

+🚀 **NEW**: The integration tests now use a lightweight **mock Splunk server** written in Go instead of the full Splunk container!

+### Benefits
+- ⚡ **Faster startup**: ~5 seconds vs. 60+ seconds for real Splunk
+- 💾 **Lower resources**: 64MB RAM vs. 512MB-2GB for Splunk
+- ✅ **More reliable**: Predictable behavior without complex initialization
+- 🔧 **Simpler maintenance**: No license acceptance or configuration needed

+The mock server is built into the same container as the integration tests (`test/mock-splunk/`) and mimics all Splunk HEC and Management API endpoints required by the tests.

 ## Changes from Original Tests

 ### Before (gnomock-based)